tfrege/aws-terraform-workshop/README.md

     has no permissions to invoke another or perform changes.
 Any action must be explicitly allowed.
     To make this happen, AWS uses `IAM Roles` and `IAM Policies`.
 We already created one for the Lambda function.

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action

 Go to the Terraform repo and open the file `terraform --> main.tf`